About

 – Kurt Vonnegut Jr., here

-Inspired by pros, but definitely not one of them.
+Inspired by the pros, but definitely not one of them.
 I’m an amateur, though hopefully in the best sense of that word: someone who does it for the love of doing it.

 Playing music, writing songs, and recording them is a tremendous amount of fun, which is a good enough reason for anyone to do it, if you’re so inclined.
 You certainly don’t have to be in the music business to make music.
 You don’t even have to be a musician, for that matter.